 That’s why it’s our 2019 travel laptop pick for those on a tight budget.

-While it’s nowhere near as sleek as the XPS 13 or as powerful as the Macbook Pro, it’s still a solid machine that can handle most tasks you throw at it.
+While it’s nowhere near as powerful as the XPS 13 or sleek as the Macbook Air, it’s still a solid machine that can handle most tasks you throw at it.
 As usual there are a few compromises, but at under $700, the Swift 3 offers exceptional value for travelers.

 Relatively slimline, it’s one of the few budget laptops with an all-aluminum case.
 That makes it look better than the plastic versions, but more importantly, helps it handle the inevitable bumps and knocks that travel brings.